220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 ### Agile

 - Agile is a mindset that drives an approach to software development.
-- Agile practices on the other hand, are techniques applied during phases of the software development lifecycle.
+- Agile uses techniques applied during phases of the software development lifecycle.
 - It is all about creating a working software than spending your time creating extensive documentation
+- Requires more knowlege to use correctly

 ### Scrum

 - Implementation of Agile concept
 - Scrum prescribes three specific roles: the product owner, the scrum master, and the scrum team.
   - Product-Owner - Responsible for what the team is building, and why they're building it.
 The product owner is responsible for keeping the backlog up-to-date and in priority order.
   - Scrum-master - Responsible to ensure the scrum process is followed by the team.
-Scrum masters are continually on the lookout for how the team can improve, while also resolving impediments and other blocking issues that arise during the sprint.
-Scrum masters are part coach, part team member, and part cheerleader.
+Scrum masters are continually on the lookout for how the team can improve, while also resolving impediments and other blocking issues that arise during the sprint. take care of daily standups, sprints , reviews and retrospective phases
   - Scrum-Team - These are the individuals that build the product.
 The team owns the engineering of the product, and the quality that goes with it.

-- [Product-Backlog] - The product backlog is a prioritized list of value the team can deliver.
+- [Product-Backlog] - is a prioritized list of value the team can deliver.
 The product owner is responsible for the backlog and adds, changes, and reprioritizes as needed.
 The items at the top of the backlog should always be ready for the team to execute on.
+- [Sprints] - It is a short period that completes a set amount of work, Usually lasts around 2-4 weeks of work During a sprint
 - [Daily-Standup] -daily scrum, often called the daily standup.
 The daily scrum is daily meeting limited to fifteen minutes.
 Team members often stand during the meeting to ensure it stays brief.
 Each team member briefly reports their progress since yesterday, the plans for today, and anything impeding their progress.

 ## What is Cloud Computing?